RawanAlsaedi/Analyze-NYSE-Data/README.md

 # Analyze NYSE Data
 In this project, I worked with New York Stock Exchange (NYSE) dataset that contains fundamental financial data for 500 companies.
-This dataset is available on [Kaggle](https://www.kaggle.com/datasets/dgawlik/nyse).Since the dataset is too big, I created a smaller subset of the data.
+This dataset is available on [Kaggle](https://www.kaggle.com/datasets/dgawlik/nyse).

 # The main parts:
 -  Complete your own data analysis and create a presentation to